Jessemwangi/typescriptTodo/README.md

-# Pure TypeScript Todo App
+# TypeScript Todo Application with Drag and Drop
-This is a simple todo application built using TypeScript and deployed on Render.
-The app allows users to create, delete, mark as done, and modify todos.
-It was developed as part of a business school Helsinki project and is the first sprint of the project.
+This TypeScript-based Todo Application is a personal project that showcases the power of TypeScript and the usage of the drag and drop package.
+With this application, users can create, delete, mark as done, and modify their todos with ease.
+TypeScript helps minimize errors during development, making it an ideal language to use for building reliable and scalable applications.
+This project serves as a great introduction to TypeScript, allowing developers to learn more about its capabilities and how it can be used to build complex applications.
+If you're looking to learn more about TypeScript and how it can be used in your development projects, this Todo Application is a great place to start!.

 ## Technologies Used